figaf/cpi-gradle-plugin/README.md

 Default value: `false`.
 * `ignoreFilesList` - list of files (or directories) which shouldn't be added to the archive when the plugin executes `uploadIntegrationFlow` task and shouldn't be modified when the plugin executes `downloadIntegrationFlow` task.
 The plugin always adds to this list the following paths: `src/test`, `build.gradle`, `gradle.properties`, `settings.gradle`.
 Example: `["somefile.txt", "somefolder"]`
-* `uploadDraftVersions` - used only by `uploadIntegrationFlow` task. if true it will upload the IFlow with "Draft" version number.
+* `uploadDraftVersion` - used only by `uploadIntegrationFlow` task. if true it will upload the IFlow with "Draft" version number.
 If false it will use the number from MANIFEST file.
+Default value: `false`.